gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Just André,"
 Violet said,
 making a face.
-"We play games in virtual some times, but he's a pain."
+"We play games some times,
+but he's a pain."
 She hesitated.
 "He's been sick for as long as I can remember,